ehiggins98/HackKU-Workshop/README.md

 ##HackKU Memer
 This is the (very simple) backend for a workshop I'm running at HackKU that's meant to teach people without much programming experience enough to participate in a hackathon.

-This repository is a simple web server with three endpoints (one currently) - one to get a random meme from `images/`,and another two to get and put new meme creations.
+This repository is a simple web server with three endpoints - one to get a random meme from `images/`, and another two to get and post new meme creations.

 ###Installation
 Clone this repository using